kubewarden/kubewarden.io/content/blog/2023/10/wasi-policies.md

 Let us know what you think about this new policy type.
 We are especially interested to know what you're building with it.

-If you would like to write Kubarden policies using a programming language that we don't yet support, please [reach out to us](https://kubernetes.slack.com/archives/kubewarden).
+If you would like to write Kubewarden policies using a programming language that we don't yet support, please [reach out to us](https://kubernetes.slack.com/archives/kubewarden).
 We would be happy to look at implementing this feature with you.